Adaptive Cards Overview

 - Easy to implement - You get off the shelf libraries to easily integrate on any platform you support

-- Free documentation - You save time because you don't have invent, implement, and document a proprietary schema.
+- Free documentation - You save time because you don't have to invent, implement, and document a proprietary schema.

 - Shared tooling - You save time because you don't have to create custom tooling.

 Core Design Principles

 Adaptive Cards are driven by a set of guiding principles that have been useful for keeping the design on track.

 Semantic instead of pixel-perfect